marklap/rundeckrun/docs/source/user_guide.rst

     rd = Rundeck(api_token='SECRET_API_TOKEN')
     rd.list_projects()

-The code above should result in a list of projects on the target Rundeck server such as this:
+The code above should result in a list of projects on the target Rundeck server such as this...

 .. code-block:: python
     [{